Many users miss the big advantages of having “Clipboard Powers”. See how you can increase your productivity while you “Cut/Copy and Paste”.

-- You can summon the clipboard by pressing the Dialogue Box Launcher or, after selecting the appropriate switch in Clipboard Options, by pressing CTRL+C twice.
+- You can summon the clipboard by pressing the Dialogue Box Launcher or by pressing CTRL+C twice.

-- Once visible, it remains visible while the workbook is open, no matter where you scroll to in your workbook.
+- Once visible, it remains visible while the workbook is open, no matter where you are working in the workbook.

 Summoning the Clipboard in Excel